EveryPlate Meal Kit Delivery Review

 Even better, if you just need to move the day of the week your delivery is coming, that’s totally possible — and has been made even easier to do in recent months.

 The first time I needed to swap my day, I just temporarily changed my full schedule and then changed it back.
 However, you can now click the “Manage Delivery” button and edit the day you want that specific box to arrive.
 Not to sound like a broken record but, once again, you will need to do this with enough time before your box is set to ship.

 If you’re looking for a more permanent change, you can also deactivate your EveryPlate account.
 While I haven’t personally done this, the option is easy to find on the Settings page (just scroll to the bottom).
 Therefore, I feel fairly confident that it should be a simple process.

 My Experience with EveryPlate So Far

 My wife and I have enjoyed every meal we’ve had from EveryPlate so far.
 Naturally, we liked some more than others but we have no big complaints.
 That said, I will share a single nitpick: while we both think the chicken we’ve had from the service tastes good, we’ve noticed that the texture was slightly rubbery on a couple of bites.
+Granted, this hasn’t happened in a while, so it may have just been a few off weeks.
 Other than that, we’ve been impressed — although we may be easily pleased.

 Let me say off the bat that I’ve found the portions we get with EveryPlate are just about perfect for us.
 Sure, I sometimes wish I had a little extra (a testament to their tastiness) but I don’t really need more.
 On that note, I should point out that my wife does occasionally give me a slightly larger share of sides while the proteins are split evenly.
 This has worked well and neither of us has any complaints.